ovhlabs/knowledge-base/en/_posts/2014-10-29-lemp-stack-centos7.markdown

 lang: en
 ---

+LEMP stands for LINUX + NGINX + MARIADB(MYSQL) + PHP web stack, in the following steps we are going to install and secure a basic lemp stack on Centos 7.

 1. Install Nginx
 ------
 *important! this is a package from the stable branch, not the mainline branch.*